Skip to main content

 If your custom rules aren't being properly followed:

-2. Ensure that your rules are located in one of the supported locations:
+3. Check rule locations: Ensure that your rules are located in supported locations: